seb8stien1/musicAPI/README.md

 ### Functionality

-In order to test use the application, you must run `src/main/java/sebastien.cantin.musicAPI/MusicApiApplication` and use the url `http://localhost:8080/compatibleJukeboxes/{settingId}` that also supports the optional parameters `model`, `limit` and `offset`.
+In order to use the application, you must run `src/main/java/sebastien.cantin.musicAPI/MusicApiApplication` or the docker conatiner and use the url `http://localhost:8080/compatibleJukeboxes/{settingId}` that also supports the optional parameters `model`, `limit` and `offset`.

 `model` filters the results by the given model name